fawzy46/3x-ui-commander/README.md

 - `test-connection` (optional): Test connection to all servers (default: false)

 ### `/list-inbounds`
-List all inbounds from 3x-ui servers.
+List all inbounds from 3x-ui servers (Requires Administrator Privilege).

 **Options:**
 - `server` (optional): Select specific server (shows all servers if not specified)

 ### `/add-client`
-Add a new client to a 3x-ui inbound on a specific server.
+Add a new client to a 3x-ui inbound on a specific server (Requires Administrator Privilege).

 **Options:**
 - `server` (required): Select the server to add the client to